JokkeeZ/Wallsh/README.md

     <h1>Wallsh</h1>
 </div>

 Wallsh is a cross-platform C# application for slideshow wallpapers.
-Optionally downloads and sets wallpapers from different services, such as wallhaven.cc.
+Optionally downloads and sets wallpapers from different services, such as wallhaven.cc and Bing image of the day.
 See currently supported services [below](#supported-services).

 > [!WARNING]
 > Currently only tested in GNOME desktop environment.
 (Ubuntu 24.04)